 What to look for: Any vendor you have a rapport with is one that you can trust.
 You should know the name of the person behind your salt distribution and they should know yours.
 Not only does this kind of relationship provide you with peace of mind, but it makes it so much easier to coordinate your requirements.
 Plus, we all know that snow and ice can happen at any second and sometimes without any warning.
 A solid vendor is one that picks up the phone and gets you what you need.

 Supply Guarantee that Means Something

 What to avoid: The worst thing you can do is order a quantity of salt only to be told that that quantity isn’t available.
 What do you do then, especially if you’re in a rock and a hard place?
 Do you just settle for what little salt they have or do you go back to the drawing board and find an entirely new vendor with no time to spare?

 What to look for: Guarantees should be treated seriously.
 Not to mention, a vendor worth their salt (pun intended) is one that’ll guarantee you a supply of salt at any time of the year.
 Are you a serious planner?
 Then there is no reason you shouldn’t be able to get your salt order in by July for the coming winter.

 Credibility & Longevity

 What to look for: If you haven’t noticed yet, we’ve checked every box on the “what to look for list”.
-It’s not on accident that we’ve been in the salt distribution business for 20 years.
+It’s not on accident that we’ve been in the salt distribution business for more than 10 years.
 We can also state with pride that we have a 93% customer satisfaction rate; none of this is on accident!
 We’ve been serving the Midwest and surrounding states for a while now and we’ll be serving it for years to come.
 At Ninja De-Icer, we have both the clout and the logistics to be the only salt vendor you need.
 It’s that simple.